noahgolmant/py-audio-analysis/README.md

 # How to run

-> python3 spectrogram.py
+> python3 spectrogram.py <filename>

-Enter an MP3 or WAV filename.
-Then select which type of graph you would like to view.
+Where filename is an mp3 or WAV audio file.
+By default graphs a short-time FFT.